 Making student loan payments to Great Lakes

-If you want to put your payments on autopilot and save some money on interest, you can sign up for auto-pay, which provides a 0.25% rate reduction, and automatically withdraws you payments from your bank account each month.
+If you want to put your payments on autopilot and save some money on interest, you can sign up for auto-pay, which automatically withdraws you payments from your bank account each month.

 Great Lakes student loan repayment options

-If you don’t choose a repayment plan, you’ll be automatically enrolled in the Standard Repayment Plan, which offers fixed payments over the course of 10 years.
-This option is good if you can afford it and will save you money on interest compared to other plans with longer repayment terms.
+If you don’t apply for an alternative repayment plan, Great Lakes will automatically enroll you in the Standard Repayment Plan, which offers fixed payments over the course of 10 years.
+This option is good if you can afford it because you’ll save money on interest compared to other plans with longer repayment terms.

-If your student loans feel overwhelming and you have a limited income, you may want to consider an income-driven plan to make payments more manageable.
+If your student loans feel overwhelming and you have a limited income, you may want to consider an income-driven (IDR) plan to make payments more manageable.
+Under an IDR plan, the loan servicer extends your repayment term and caps your monthly payments at a percentage of your discretionary income.

 “In some cases, we are able to lower a payment to $0 per month,” said Swoboda.
-She explained that income-driven repayment plans include Income-Based Repayment, Pay As You Earn, and Income-Contingent Repayment.
 “Borrowers’ eligibility for each plan varies based on their loan type and specific financial situation.
 They must reapply each year to qualify, and may have reduced monthly payments for up to 25 years.”

 Just be aware that income-driven repayment plans will cost you more in interest over time because the length of the loan is extended.